 At the end of 2015, the ESRB put in place a framework of voluntary reciprocity for macroprudential policy measures.
 The reciprocity framework lays the basis for a coordinated approach to the reciprocation of macroprudential measures for which EU legislation does not foresee compulsory reciprocation.
 The reciprocity framework is codified in three documents: (i) Recommendation ESRB/2015/2; (ii) Article 5 of Decision ESRB/2015/4; and (iii) Chapter 11 ("Cross-border effects of macroprudential policy and reciprocity") of the ESRB Handbook on operationalising macroprudential policy in the banking sector.
 When reciprocating, Member States may exempt financial institutions with non-material exposures (so-called de minimis exemption).
 For that purpose, Member States may use a materiality threshold above which exposures are deemed material.
 To harmonise the application of the de minimis exemption, the framework was amended by Recommendation ESRB/2017/4.

-The reciprocation process is started by a formal request from the relevant authority initially activating the measure.
-The request specifies an institution-level maximum materiality threshold to guide the application of the de minimis exemption.
+The reciprocation process is started by means of a formal request submitted to the ESRB by the authority that activated the initial measure.
+The request specifies an institution-level materiality threshold to guide the application of the de minimis exemption.
 If deemed justified, the ESRB will issue a recommendation.
-This recommendation amends Recommendation ESRB/2015/2 to include the macroprudential policy measures to be reciprocated.
+This recommendation amends Recommendation ESRB/2015/2 to include the macroprudential policy measures that are to be reciprocated.

-In response to the ESRB recommendation, Member States will subject the financial institutions in their jurisdiction to the same, or equivalent, macroprudential measure.
-If applying the de minimis principle, reciprocating, Member States may set a lower threshold than requested by the activating Member State.
-The degree of reciprocation can also vary as reciprocating measures may cover both exposures held through branches and direct cross-border exposures to that Member State, or only one of the two.
-In certain situations, Member States may also decide not to reciprocate, but then need to explain their decision (“act or explain” mechanism of ESRB recommendations).
+In response to the recommendation issued by the ESRB, reciprocating Member States will apply the same or an equivalent macroprudential measure to the financial institutions in their jurisdictions.
+If applying the de minimis principle, reciprocating Member States may set a lower threshold than requested by the activating Member State.
+The degree of reciprocation can also vary as reciprocating measures may cover (i) exposures held through branches, or (ii) direct cross-border exposures to the activating Member State, or (iii) both of these two types of exposure.
+In certain situations Member States may also decide not to reciprocate, in which case they must explain their decision (in accordance with the “act or explain” mechanism of ESRB recommendations).